-In many applications particle size and shape information provides an important process and quality indicator.
-Based on digital image processing the CAMSIZER / CAMSIZER XT is immediately able to analyze the particle shape of the sample material in a detailed and representative manner.
-The advantages of the full-frame cameras used in the CAMSIZER / CAMSIZER XT for the distortion-free recording of all the particle projections is particularly obvious when measuring the particle shape and size.
+In many applications, particle size and shape information provides an important process and quality indicator.
+Based on dynamic image analysis the CAMSIZER systems are immediately able to analyze the particle shape of the sample material in a detailed and representative manner.
+The advantages of the full-frame cameras used in the CAMSIZER for the distortion-free recording of all the particle projections is particularly obvious when measuring the particle shape and size.

-The patented measuring setup – two digital cameras as an adaptive measuring unit – improves and optimizes particle analysis by digital image processing.
+The patented measuring setup – two digital cameras as an adaptive measuring unit – improves and optimizes particle analysis by dynamic image analysis.
 Thus, it is possible to measure a wide range of particles from 1 µm to 30 mm extremely accurately, without having to switch measuring ranges or make adjustments.

 The sample is fed in from the feed channel so that all particles fall through the measurement field.
 During the measurement procedure the two digital cameras (CCD) perform different tasks.
 The basic camera (CAM-B) records large particles, the zoom camera (CAM-Z) records the small ones.
 The contact-free optical measurement is carried out in real time and simultaneously obtains all the required information about particle size and particle shape.